-Dudh puli pitha recipe step by step – Dudh puli is a traditional bengali pithe or pitha and Makar Sankranti or poush sankranti(in Bengal) is the best time to make it at home.
-Bengali style Dudh puli means half-moon shaped stuffed rice cake or dumpling cooked in dudh or milk.
-In this bengali dudh puli recipe sweet coconut-jaggery stuffed rice cake or dumpling is cooked in jaggery mixed milk.
-But it’s not that common jaggery rather it’s a winter special bengali date palm jaggery knowns as nolen gur or notun khejur gur in bengali.
+Dudh puli pitha recipe step by step – Dudh puli or Doodh puli is a traditional bengali pithe or pitha and Makar Sankranti or poush sankranti(in Bengal) is the best time to make it at home.
+Bengali style Dudh puli means half-moon shaped stuffed rice cake or dumplings cooked in sweet dudh or milk.
+In this pitha recipe, coconut and jaggery stuffed sweet dumplings are cooked in jaggery and cardamom mixed flavored sweet milk(contains a gravy like thick consistency).
+But it’s not that common jaggery rather it’s a winter special bengali date palm jaggery known as nolen gur or notun khejur gur in bengali language.

 How to make doodh puli pithe or pitha so soft after cooking it in milk?

 Here are some tricks to make this doodh puli pithe so soft.
 Traditionally rice flour is used for making the cover of this dumpling or pithe.
 Rice flour is a tendency to make things hard if boiled.
 After using rice flour if the cover pithe or pitha gets hard then it won’t be eatable.
 And our super talented grandmas’ found out the easy solution to make it super soft.

 - The first condition is, whenever you’re making bhapa(steamed) pithe or dudh puli, you must knead the rice flour with bubbling hot water.

 - And secondly, the cover or pithar khol(in bengali language) must be so thin.
 Which I’ve learned from my mom which she has learned from my grandma.